fkarg/fkarg.github.io/_posts/2020-05-16-beyond-qwerty.md

 With the first computers showing up, a commonly used layout is obviously one of the first things to consider.
-A whole lot of people already knew it, and early on it was a lot of text processing (at least those widely available) anyways.
+A whole lot of people already knew it, and early on it was a lot of text processing (at least those widely available) anyway.
 So it better be similar to the other text processing layouts, they already know them and are familiar with them.